Healthcare and medical in Turkey

 Going to Turkey for medical treatment?

-If you’re planning to travel for medical treatment, Turkey is a great choice.
+You're not alone.
 Turkey has become a vastly respected top destination for medical tourism in Europe.
 Their hospitals and medical facilities have quality medical professionals, some of which are US board certified.
-Turkey has 375 private hospitals, and leading institutions offer a full-service attitude to international patients.
+Turkey has around 600 private hospitals, and leading institutions offer a full-service attitude to international patients.
 If you are travelling to Turkey to be seen outside your own country’s medical facilities then here are a few key points to look at if you need to see a doctor or find one.

 - Know your diagnosis and treatment needs, knowing this will help find a suitable doctor that will be able to accommodate your needs.